Light-Workflow Runner

 • Reuse workflow-core models for run.* task payloads.

-• Define runner registration, heartbeat, claim, and result APIs.
+• Define runner registration, heartbeat, claim, renewal, cancellation, reconciliation, cleanup, and result APIs.

 • Keep the existing light-workflow event consumer as the only workflow start consumer.